SecretX33/KotlinBenchmarkJMH/README.md

 The benchmarks results are saved in three different places:

 ### Text

-- Your terminal, when the execution ends (text only).
+- Your terminal, when the execution ends.
 - A copy of what is displayed on the terminal is saved to the file `build/results/jmh/humanResults.txt`.

 ### Graph

 - A visual, graphic version is saved on `build/results/jmh/html/index.html`, which generates a pretty bar graph that makes the task of comparing differences and visualizing the timings much easier.
-The generated graphs look like this:
+The generated graph look like this:

 ![example table](benchmarks/EagerVsLazyException/img/linear_table.png)